 NO PROPOSED CHANGES TO EXISTING STATEMENTS.

+Agreements and Partnerships

+The University may enter articulation agreements with state or national agencies to award credit for prior learning.

-Articulated Credit Pathways
+KDE Articulated Credit Pathways

 WKU has an articulation agreement with the Kentucky Department of Education, Office of Career and Technical Education (KDE) to allow students who complete a career pathway and who meet designated criteria to earn college credit at WKU.
 Students may earn college credit through the Articulated Credit Pathways upon attaining the required score on the CTE End- of-Program Assessment.
 Earned credit will not count toward WKU residence credit.
 There will be no charge to students for any articulated credit covered in this agreement.
 To be eligible for credit, a student must: